JonathanLyon2021/Typescript_Practice/README.md

     npm install -g typescript

+Once you install TypeScript and want to run the code, go into the main.ts file.
+Tpye in your terminal:

+        tsc.main.ts

+The JavaScript compiler does something to compile the TypeScript code into JavaScript and creates a JavaScript file(main.js).
+Then the compiler runs that JavaScript code.

 Now you are ready to run the program(s).

 run in your terminal:

-        main.ts

-The JavaScript compiler does something to compile the TypeScript code into JavaScript and creates a JavaScript file(main.js).
-Then the compiler runs that JavaScript code.
+      node main.js